 Customer Information

 Let’s make a sale!
 When making a promotional video about your product or service, be sure to tell the viewer (potential buyer) about the benefits to them.
 Here’s a tip: don’t waffle on about the history of your company.
-Pick just three main selling points and let the viewer’s imagination do the rest.
+Pick three main selling points and let the viewer’s imagination do the rest.

 Investor Relations